LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 Meta-predicate templates (in `meta_predicate/1` directives) using `:` for a meta-argument will result in a compilation error.
-The error results from Logtalk not being based on a predicate-prefixing mechanism as found in module systems and also in lack of standardization making `:` ambiguous as it can signal a goal, a closure, or an argument that will not be called as a goal (or used to construct a goal) but still requires module-prefixing.
+The error results from Logtalk not being based on a predicate-prefixing mechanism as found in module systems and also in lack of standardization making `:` ambiguous, as it can signal a goal, a closure, or an argument that will not be called as a goal (or used to construct a goal) but still requires module-prefixing.
-When the meta-argument is a goal or a closure, the workaround is to update the `meta_predicate/1` directive, replacing `:` by `0`, in case of a goal, or `N`, in case of a closure with the integer `N` being the number of additional arguments that will be added to the closure to construct a goal.
+When the meta-argument is a goal or a closure, the workaround is to update the `meta_predicate/1` directive, replacing `:` by `0`, in case of a goal, or `N`, in case of a closure, with the integer `N` being the number of additional arguments that will be added to the closure to construct a goal.

 Arbitrary goals used as directives are usually flagged as errors.
 In most